 Day to night top

 Choose a top that will go with your shorts during the day and that you can elevate at night with a statement necklace.
 If you choose a top in a beautiful material or with some draping, you can easily dress it up or down.

-What to wear on a cruise – Shorts and pants
+What to wear on a cruise – pants and shorts

 When considering what to wear on a cruise, think about the weather.
 If you’re going for sunny locations, it’s highly recommended you bring shorts.
 On most cruises, you’ll be going ashore to explore ports of call.
 Pack a pair of stylish crop pants or shorts to wear for sightseeing.

 Choose pants or shorts you can move comfortably in.
 You probably want to avoid denim as this isn’t the coolest fabric in hot weather.

 A pair of pants will also be a hardworking staple of your cruise wardrobe.
 Choose a cropped pair to keep your ankles cool.
-You can wear it with your t-shirt and sandals or sneakers for the day, or you can dress up with a silky top for the evening.
+You can wear it with your t-shirt and sandals or sneakers for the day, or you can dress up with a silky top and heeled sandals for the evening.